It is great to take a mindful pause when we feel calm. But it is even more helpful when we don’t, i.e. when we are triggered.

 A reader, Fiona M, writes: The ‘Mindful Pause’ card is an excellent and immediate way to bring someone who is suffering an anxiety attack or is just generally anxious, back to normal relatively quickly.
 It allows them to observe their symptoms but realize that they are still centered and still standing.
 I have printed off two and have laminated both and made two cards for a wallet/purse (one for myself, one for my niece in College).

-Here’s a simple way to get a (mindful) grip: One-minute mindful pause exercise.
+Here’s a simple way to get a (mindful) grip.